K1ta141k/QuaRot_extended/README.md

 ## QuaRot Extensions
 Ali Bauyrzhan, Dacia John, Abhinaya Menon

 We have reproduced the paper results and have extended added two implementations of our custom methodologies.
-The detailed information is in the QuaRotExtension.pdf and the QuaRotExtension.pptx files.
+The detailed information is in the slides and in the pdf reports.

 ## Requirements for running Llama-2-7b-hf
 GPU with at least 25GB GPU Memory, 11 TFLOPS.